sayolove/ngu-guide/src/content/docs/en/chapters/chapter-1.md

 - Unlocked after consuming ‘A busted copy of Wandoos 98’, Wandoos uses Energy/Magic to provide an Attack/Defense multiplier.
 Wandoos is permanently unlocked once unlocked
 - Wandoos takes an hour to boot up to max speed, increasing speed from 0% to 100%
 - Wandoos levels are reset on rebirth
-- In this chat, Wandoos is too expensive to provide much benefit, just ignore it for now.
+- In this chapter, Wandoos is too expensive to provide much benefit, just ignore it for now.

 ## Adventure Zones